-The strategic planning process is driven by the needs of the three priority groups.

-The college needs sufficient capacity to meet the needs of 16-19 students, growing numbers of students with High Needs, and apprentices and adults in priority areas which are resource intensive, specifically engineering and construction.

-Funding by income stream 2022-23 (chart right) demonstrates the significance of 16-19 income as it accounts for more than three-quarters of all income in 2022-23.

-The current Strategic Plan covers 2021-2025.
+- The strategic planning process is driven by the needs of the three priority groups. - The college needs sufficient capacity to meet the needs of 16-19 students, growing numbers of students with High Needs, and apprentices and adults in priority areas which are resource intensive, specifically engineering and construction. - Funding by income stream 2023-24 (chart right) demonstrates the significance of 16-19 income as it accounts for just under three-quarters of income in 2023-24. - The growth in 16-19 numbers in 2023-24 and the increase in funding for 2024-25 means that the proportion will exceed three-quarters of income.
+This growth can be seen in Growth in 16-18 enrolments (chart right) - The current Strategic Plan covers 2021-2025.
 The priorities include: providing a broad curriculum which meets individual, local and regional needs, including implementing new national initiatives and a complimentary curriculum which prepares students for the future; meeting the needs of stakeholders through collaboration and partnership; and meeting the 20% additional demand for places through developing new facilities in key areas including construction, digital health, STEM, creative arts and SEND.